Self-Configuring Quantum Networks with Superposition of Trajectories: Tools for self-configuring quantum networks

 The diagonal blocks Eq.~\eqref{eq:incoh_part} describe the action of each channel on the $i$-th path, and their contribution to Eq.~\eqref{eq:supp_incoh_p_coh} is a purely classical mixture.
 In contrast, the off-diagonal blocks Eq.~\eqref{eq:coh_part} capture the coherence between pairs of paths $i$ and $j$ through each $\alpha_{s}$ and $F_{\mathrm{vio}}$.

 Both Eq.~\eqref{eq:extended_kraus} and Eqs.~\eqref{eq:supp_incoh_p_coh}--\eqref{eq:vio} imply that, in the presence of path superposition, a well-defined quantum map depends not only on the Kraus operators, but also on the vacuum amplitudes and in particular the vacuum interference operator $F_{\mathrm{vio}}$.
-In App.~\ref{app:microscopic_special}, we calculate $F_{\mathrm{vio}}$ for the common quantum channels in Eqs.~\eqref{eq:dephasingnoise}--\eqref{eq:amplitudedampingnoise} using a simple repeated-interaction microscopic model~\cite{attal06,grimmer16}, which we incorporate in most of our protocol simulations (Secs.~\ref{sec:two_node_protocol} and \ref{sec:multi_node_protocol}).
-We further justify this choice by analyzing a class of generic microscopic models in App.~\ref{app:microscopic_general}.
+In App.~\ref{app:microscopic_special}, we calculate $F_{\mathrm{vio}}$ for the common quantum channels in Eqs.~\eqref{eq:dephasingnoise}--\eqref{eq:amplitudedampingnoise} using a simple repeated-interaction microscopic model~\cite{attal06,grimmer16}, which we incorporate in most of our protocol simulations (Secs.~\ref{sec:two_node_protocol} and \ref{sec:multi_node_protocol}). {\done We further justify this choice in App.~\ref{app:microscopic_general} by analyzing a class of generic microscopic models, which we adopt in the simulations of Sec.~\ref{sec:multinode_complex}.}

 Once the system is subject to the noise and arrives at Bob, we can apply a second path DOF unitary $U_{\mathrm{c}2} \in \mathrm{SU}(d)$ to Eq.~\eqref{eq:supp_incoh_p_coh}.
 This induces either constructive or destructive interference (i.e., mixing) among the diagonal and off-diagonal blocks; both potentially enabling partial cancellation of noise in different paths.
 By measuring in the path DOF basis~\cite{sqem2}, we can achieve noise mitigation by selecting favorable measurement outcomes and/or applying unitary corrections to improve individual outcomes.